abdrahmansoltan/Learning-Notes/README.md

 ## Intro

-This repository contains notes from my learning Journey to be a reference for any information that I'd need at any time w
+This repository contains notes from my learning Journey to be a reference for any information that I'd need at any time.

 ---